Continued from page 1

 The one-page sheet you create will not only serve to get speaking engagements but also as a great public relations sheet to send out with other marketing material to anyone who wants information about you and your business.

-You’ll need to decide whether to charge a fee, and if so, whatrepparttar 121404 going rate is, or whether to offer your services in exchange for some free publicity.
+You’ll need to decide whether to charge a fee, and if so, what going rate is, or whether to offer your services in exchange for some free publicity.
 Whatever you decide, it’s important to be consistent – don’t speak free of charge for some clients and charge others - word gets around.

 If you’re inexperienced in speaking, take courses through Toastmaster’s and offer your services to local service groups such as Rotary clubs.